Tintedfireglass/search-engines/README.md

 # search-engines
 A list of all search engines I encounter

-# Just an uncurated list of all search engines.
+# Just an uncurated list of search engines(Still looking for more before reviewing them)

 All these search engines will be reviewed and tested in the future :)